KohaILS/koha-manual-zh-cn/source/acquisitions.rst

          listed under 'Catalog details.'

--  If you allow patrons to make purchase suggestions (learn more in the :ref:`Managing suggestions` section of this manual), then you can place orders from those suggestions.
+-  If you allow patrons to make purchase suggestions (learn more in the :ref:`managing purchase suggestions <managing-purchase-suggestions-label>` section of this manual), then you can place orders from those suggestions.
 In order to keep track of suggestions that have been ordered and received you must place the order using this link.